hawk/lux/doc/lux.md

 configurable.
 Some are emitted during validation and others during execution.

-Here follows a few configuration pararamenters that may be useful in this context:
+Here follows a few configuration parameters that may be useful in this context:

 **--fail\_when\_warning**